MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 ## Apps for online tenants

-When you build an app for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] using the AL developer experience, you are expected to comply with the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] user assistance model.
-The user assistance model requires the use of tooltips and context-sensitive links to Help content that is hosted on a website.
+When you build an app for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] using the AL developer experience, you are expected to apply tooltips and context-sensitive links to Help content on a website in accordance with the user assistance model.
 For more information, see the [Deploy content to your website](#deploy-content-to-your-website) section and the [Configure Context-Sensitive Help](../help/context-sensitive-help.md) article.

 > [!TIP]
 > The website does not have to be publicly accessible, but it must be accessible to all users of the solution that it supports.